 So now we are going to put the question to any of you who might happen to saunter by this blog.
 Below we’ve posted some images.
 Can you tell us what it is we don’t know about them?
 And can you tell us how you know that?

 To start with, here’s a cute picture from the White House Easter Egg Roll on the South Lawn of the White House, dated April 3, 1961.
 But who are these guests in the fuzzy bunny ears?

-The occasion is the Football Hall of Fame Dinner in New York City, December 5, 1961.
+Below is another case of unidentified participants: the occasion is the Football Hall of Fame Dinner in New York City, December 5, 1961.

 We know who the fellow in the middle is.
 We also know that White House Army Signal Agency staff members Jack Rubley and John J. Cochran are on the far left and third from left, in back, respectively.
 But who are the others?
 The place is Room 805, Waldorf Astoria Hotel, New York City.